 Accommodation, Food and Services in EBC trek from Jiri

-Accommodation, Food and Services in EBC trek from Salleri/Phapluh
+Accommodation, Food and Services in EBC trek from Salleri/Phaplu

-You can fly from Kathmandu to Phaplu or take a bus to Salleri and join the path from Jiri and head to Phakding.
-The Salleri to Everest Base Camp trek passes through Rigmo, Kharikhola, and Puiyan before merging with the trail at Chheplung near Phakding.
+You can fly / drive from Kathmandu to Phaplu or take a bus to Salleri and join the path from Jiri and head to Phakding.
+Phaplu to Everest Base Camp Trek passes through Kharikhola, Thamedanda and Puiyan before merging with the trail at Chheplung near Phakding.
 Similar to lodges in the path from Jiri, the lodges and tea houses are well equipped at a lower cost.
 The route is shorter than trekking from Jiri, and you will join with the main trail sooner.
 Since most trekkers start from Lukla, both of these trails are quieter and less crowded.